 New Vision Psychology: Your Trusted EAP partner

-We have a culturally diverse team who can provide your team with counselling in multiple languages.
+In addition to this, we have a culturally diverse team who can provide your team with counselling in multiple languages.
 Our rates are competitive in the EAP market and a number of our psychologists have over 2 decades of corporate experience.

 For more information and to get a quote, click here.

 - Employee Assistance Program Services in Australia industry trends (2015-2020) – IBISWorld.

 - Employee Assistance Programs in Australia: the perspective of organisational leaders across sectors – Asia Pacific Journal of Human Resources.

 - Why hardly anyone uses Employee Assistance Programs – How Stuff Works.

 - Employee Assistance Report – Volume 18, No. 3, March 2015.